HIV/AIDS in Ukraine: Spread of AIDS

 From 1995 to 2007, the primary means of HIV transmission was through injection drug use, but by 2008, sexual contact outpaced injection drug use as the primary form of transmission.
 By 2009, almost 44 percent of new infections occurred through sexual transmission, and 36 percent were through injecting drug use (according to USAID; according to CSIS in 2009 the proportion of new cases of HIV/AIDS attributable to injecting drug use was 60%).

 In 2007 about 0.96 percent of Ukrainians, or about 440,000 citizens, were estimated to be living with HIV/AIDS, down from 1.46 percent of the population in 2005, or 685,600 citizens, according to UNAIDS.
 The number of HIV/AIDS cases in Ukraine reduced by 200 or 3.9% to 4,900 in the period of January–November 2008, compared with the corresponding period of last year.
 In 2007 the majority of those infected where under 30 years of age; with a full 25% of those affected still in their teens.

 Although HIV/AIDS had remained concentrated among marginalized and vulnerable populations, it was feared in 2008 it may be spreading to the general population.
 According to the Ministry of Health, Ukraine has already surpassed the “optimistic” projections of an HIV/AIDS rate of 2% in 2010.

 According to the Health Ministry of Ukraine the HIV infection rate fell by 6.7% and mortality from AIDS was down by 7.9% in 2014.

-HIV travel restrictions: WWW.PLHIV.ORG

 Prisons

 Between 1996 and 2001 about 26 percent in various prisons across Ukraine tested HIV- positive.
 In a January 2005 study between 15 and 30 percent of prisoners tested HIV- positive.

 Early 2005 rates of up to 95 percent of the prisoners were found Hepatitis C positive.

 Early 2010 there were over 147,000 people held at prisons and more than 38,000 at pre-trial detention facilities in Ukraine.